Your shopping cart is currently empty.

 The leaves can be ovate, heart-shaped, rounded, elliptical, pointed and rounded to blunt at the base.

-The hermaphroditic flowers with double perianths appear before the leaves and are usually arranged singly or, less frequently, in pairs.
-The flower stalk is a maximum of 5 cm short, often reddish, and lightly hairy.
-The flowers open between March and April and range in color from white, light pink to deep pink, and have a diameter of about 2,5 cm.
+The hermaphroditic flowers with a double perianth appear before the leaves and are usually solitary, less often in pairs.
+The flower stalk is a maximum of 5 cm long, often reddish, and sparsely hairy.
+The flowers open between March and April in colors ranging from white and light pink to vibrant pink and have a diameter of about 2,5 cm.

-Depending on the variety, harvest time is between late June and September.
-The stone fruit is light yellow to orange-red in color, has a diameter of 4 to 8 cm, and is velvety hairy.
+Depending on the variety, the harvest season is between the end of June and September.
+The stone fruit is light yellow to orange-red in color, has a diameter of 4 to 8 cm, and is velvety-hairy.

 Apricot jam is an indispensable ingredient in the Sachertorte and is also used as a filling for doughnuts.